christiandeange/ozone/README.md

 }

 lexicons {
+  // Determines if an interface + XRPC implementation should be generated for the target API.
+  // Defaults to not generating an API. generateApi("BlueskyApi") {
-  // Determines the name of the generated interface.
+    // Determines the return type for each generated API method.
+Defaults to Raw.
-  // Defaults to "AtpApi".
-  apiName.set("BlueskyApi")
+    // - Raw: the raw data type
+    // - Result: Result<T>
+    // - Response: AtpResponse<T>
+    returnType.set(ApiReturnType.Result)
+  }

   // File path where Kotlin source files will be written to.
   // Defaults to /build/generated/lexicons.